Walluri/dva/README.md

 7. **Note** : Instance types : Do we have to read

-8. EC2 Instance Storage section.
+8. EC2 Instance Storage options.